mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-As you know in the Binary Search Tree the minimum value is always in the left nodes and we should search in left child, because of this the time complexity is **O(log(n))**
+As you know in the Binary Search Tree the minimum value is always in the left nodes and we should search in the left child, because of this the time complexity is **O(log(n))**

 ```csharp
 //O(log(n)